bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 over the API calls themselves, with the addition of the tracing functionality.
 This is what makes the system self describing.
-The `ConcreteSimulaotor` has functionality to serialize the input and outputs of every method that opt into it.
-This prescribes certain requirements the these values, specifically the requirement of them being serializable, _including_ the error types, as we want to capture the full values.
+The `ConcreteSimulaotor` has functionality to serialize the input and outputs of every method that opt into the tracing functionality.
+This requires the input and output types of the methods be serializable, _including_ the error types, as we want to capture the full values.
 This is a hard requirement in order to be of use in the `TestSimulator`

-The values are written to a file on a background task started when a `ConcreteSimulator` instance is initialized.
+The values are written to a file on a background task that is started when a `ConcreteSimulator` instance is initialized.
 The file name, and whether or not recording is enabled can be easily configurable.
 While there are many ways of handling the serialization format, I went for simplicity, and have